 \textbf{Contextual Manipulation}.
 We further expand the harmful question $q$ by incorporating contextual backgrounds to elicit affirmative responses.
 This is achieved with a variety of sophisticated persuasion techniques, including role-playing, expert endorsements, evidence-based persuasion, and logical appeals, each chosen for its effectiveness in nuanced scenario handling.

 We adopt a methodology akin to that for linguistic manipulations, where we carefully select a set of representative and diverse examples from the SorryBench~\cite{xie2024sorrybenchsystematicallyevaluatinglarge} subset with different persuasion techniques.
-These examples serve as demonstrations for In-Context Learning with our LLM, enabling to generate questions that are intricately complex and less predictable.
+These examples serve as demonstrations for ICL with our LLM, enabling to generate questions that are intricately complex and less predictable.
 The detailed prompt is in Appendix~\ref{sec:contextual-evolution}.
-Due to the page limit, an example of our question evolution for contextual manipulation is in Appendix~\ref{sec:contextual-example}.
+An example of our question evolution for contextual manipulation is in Appendix~\ref{sec:contextual-example}.